Beaphar Mite Blocker Combi 500 ml

 - Unexpected jumps

-- Wounds often start around the lips and nose, later on the rest of the body
+- Sores often start around the lips and nose, later spreading over the rest of the body

 - Losing weight and less appetite